cartanb/Lab.Practicing-Git/README.md

 ## GIT LAB README

-- This is a repo for learning Git.
+- This is an updated repo for learning Git.